Graphic Recording

 Graphic recording is the live illustration of content captured in real-time at workshops, conferences and presentations, whereas illustrations are created in the studio from a brief.

-TALK TO US ABOUT GRAPHIC RECORDING
+LET’S TALK GRAPHIC RECORDING

 DOWNLOAD PROCESS OVERVIEW